Canadian units of the War of 1812: Select Embodied Militia

 Formed partly from volunteers, and partly from conscripted men chosen by lot, who served for one year only.
-(Late in the war, there was some trouble when Prévost refused to exempt men who had already served for a year from the ballot.)
+(Late in the war, there was some trouble when Prevost refused to exempt men who had already served for a year from the ballot.)
 Four battalions were initially formed early in 1812, followed by a fifth after war was declared, and a sixth in 1813.
 The seventh and eighth battalions of Sedentary Embodied Militia were formed in Montreal in late 1813 when an American attack was threatened, but were disbanded as soon as the crisis was over.

 When the Select Embodied Militia units were first formed, they were forced by a shortage of official pattern uniforms to adopt a variety of dress.
 Some elements of the 1st battalion served in the skirmish at Lacolle Mills in November 1812.
 By late 1813 at the latest, all battalions had been issued red uniforms.

 The flank companies of the first to fourth battalions were detached to form (with detached light companies of British regular battalions) two ad hoc light infantry battalions during much of 1813.
 Part at least of the 1st Light Battalion under Lieutenant-Colonel George MacDonnell, which included the light company of the Canadian Fencibles and the light companies of the 2nd and 3rd battalions of Select Embodied Militia, and the main body of the 2nd Battalion of the Select Embodied Militia, also fought at the Battle of Châteauguay.
 The light battalions were broken up late in 1813 or in early 1814.

 Except for the 6th battalion, which garrisoned the citadel of Quebec city, detachments of all the Select Embodied Militia units saw action in the Montreal or Lake Champlain sectors.

 Perpetuation of battalions of the Select Embodied Militia within the Canadian Army is assigned to the following regiments: